bioip/vronto/README.md

 Then run the csv_mod.py file with python.
 After that, you should get the data_final.csv file which looks like this, with coordinates assigned for each term.

 ![image](https://user-images.githubusercontent.com/36896710/54091708-1bd70880-4351-11e9-9f78-a6272d1a0a08.png)

+Then use the final version of the CSV file - "data_final.csv".
+Drag the CSV file to the variable "File" in the CSV script component.

 # Collaboration